Your Love (The Outfield song): Music video

 The music video has an extended intro and was directed by Jon Jopson.
 The concept for the clip has the band filming a music video for the song, and prominently features a painting motif (similar to the cover of the album from which the song was taken).
 They perform in front of a backdrop of the Play Deep album cover, which is also being finger-painted offstage by an artist, played by actress JoAnn Willette.
 Her character and lead vocalist Tony Lewis appear flirtatious throughout the video.
-Willette was interviewed about her role on the blog Noblemania in 2013, and gave details about the shoot; it was shot in Astoria, New York on a soundstage at 31-89 Crescent St. over one day.
+Willette was interviewed about her role on the blog Noblemania in 2013, and gave details about the shoot; it was shot in Astoria, New York on a soundstage at 31-89 Crescent Ave. over one day.
 At the end of the video, Willette can be seen exiting the studio at dawn, the time the production wrapped.
 The band appears mainly as playing the song, highlighting their unity as a performing band: "We didn't want a situation where they had to be actors or something that wasn't what they are," said the band's manager, Kip Krones, at the time.

 The video was first added to MTV's schedule during the week of 19 February 1986, and began attracting major rotation.
 It peaked at number two on MTV's Top 20 Countdown in late April 1986.
+In March 2026, the music video surpassed the one billion view milestone on YouTube.